Ahmad Zahid Hamidi: Early life

 Ahmad Zahid bin Hamidi was born on 4 January 1953 in Bagan Datuk, Perak, the eldest son of nine children (seven sons and two daughters) in the family.
 On 1 October 2011, his mother, Tuminah Abdul Jalil, died of a stroke and heart complication in her hometown Sungai Nipah Darat, Bagan Datoh.
 She was previously hospitalized at the Tuanku Mizan Armed Forces Hospital in Kuala Lumpur.
 Both of his parents are Indonesian-born Malaysians.

 He was raised by a Chinese foster-father, Chen Jin Ting and sold ice cream together for six years with his foster family when he was in elementary school.
 Chen was not highly educated and would cycle from his house at Simpang Tiga, Hilir Perak to about three kilometers away selling ice cream.
 Chen was married with his foster mother, Guo Jin Luan.
 His father later died in 1999, more than ten days after the general election of that year.
 Following accusations that he was anti-Chinese, he responded asking: "Am I anti-Chinese when I have a Chinese foster father?".

 Education and early career

-Before venturing into politics, Ahmad Zahid studied at University of Malaya for his bachelor's degree where he graduated in 1976.
+Before venturing into politics, Ahmad Zahid studied at Sekolah Izzuddin Shah before continuing at University of Malaya for his bachelor's degree.
+He graduated in 1976.
 He also holds a Certificate in Banking from Bank Negara Malaysia before being a banker for OCBC.
 He then became one of the directors of Bank Simpanan Nasional (1995–1998) and Permodalan Nasional Berhad (PNB).
-During his corporate career, he was a marketing executive for Amanah Saham Nasional Berhad (ASNB), Executive Director for Scandinavian Motors Sdn Bhd, chief executive officer of Kretam Holdings Berhad, chairman of Tekala Corporation Berhad, Seng Hup Berhad and Ramatex Berhad.
+During his corporate career, he was a marketing executive for Amanah Saham Nasional Berhad (ASNB), executive director for Scandinavian Motors Sdn Bhd, chief executive officer of Kretam Holdings Berhad, chairman of Tekala Corporation Berhad, Seng Hup Berhad and Ramatex Berhad.
 In 1999 he became the chairman of Syarikat Perumahan Negara Berhad (SPNB).

-In 2008, he received his PhD in Communication at University of Putra Malaysia after he spent seven years to complete his thesis.
+In 2008, he received his PhD in communication at University of Putra Malaysia after he spent eight years to complete his thesis.